-Many banks rely on Excel for Stress Testing as it provides a simple, convenient way to run models and consolidate results across the organisation for flexible report configuration.
+Many financial services firms rely on Excel for Stress Testing as it provides a simple, convenient way to run models and consolidate results across the organisation for flexible report configuration.

 However, there are several challenges that banks face when using Excel for stress testing, which can all be alleviated using Excel with Schematiq.
 These are: